pnp/powershell/pages/articles/installation.md

 Open the Azure Cloud Shell at https://shell.azure.com

-Select PowerShell as your shell and enter
+Select PowerShell as your shell and run:

 ```powershell
 Install-Module PnP.PowerShell